jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Jorogumo.md

 RacialMods: +8 Climb with spider legs
 Languages: Aklo, Common, Sylvan
 SQ: change shape (giant spider; vermin shape I*), spider empathy +21, swift shapechanger
+SpecialAbilities:
+  Poison (Ex): >
-SpecialAbilities: Poison (Ex) Bite-injury; save Fort DC 23; frequency 1/round for 6 rounds; effect 1d6 Wisdom damage; cure 3 saves.
-Spider Empathy (Ex) This ability functions as a druid's wild empathy, save that it works only on spiders.
+    Bite-injury; save Fort DC 23; frequency 1/round for 6 rounds; effect 1d6 Wisdom damage; cure 3 saves.
+  Spider Empathy (Ex): >
+    This ability functions as a druid's wild empathy, save that it works only on spiders.
 A jorogumo uses her Hit Dice (normally 14) as her effective druid level.
 Spiders are normally mindless, but this empathic communication imparts upon them a modicum of implanted intelligence, allowing the  jorogumo to train them and use them as guardians (though it does not grant them skills or feats).
+  Spider Legs (Ex): >
-Spider Legs (Ex) A jorogumo's spider legs can emerge or retract as a free action.
+    A jorogumo's spider legs can emerge or retract as a free action.
 When a jorogumo's spider legs are present, she gains a +8 circumstance bonus on Climb checks and gains Deflect Arrows as a bonus feat.
+  Swift Shapechanger (Ex): >
-Swift Shapechanger (Ex) A jorogumo can assume spider or human form as a swift action.
+    A jorogumo can assume spider or human form as a swift action.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: